Jihotech16/basic_skillmap/skillmap.md

 # sample
 * name: game maker guider
-* description: Level up your game making skills by completing the tutorials in this guide.
+* description: Level up your game making skills by completing the tutorials in this guide.dddd

 ## interface
 * name: Learn to use MakeCode Arcade